Waiting List Application

 Due to COVID-19 concerns all public hearings will be streamed on Facebook Live as well

-The CHA desires to be proactive in its response to the COVID-19 virus threat and the next two weeks appear to be a crucial time to implement preventative measures.
-Please note the following changes to CHA’s business operations from March 16th through March 27th.
+The CHA desires to be proactive in its response to the COVID-19 virus threat.
+Please note the following changes to CHA’s business operations.

 Residents and applicants are encouraged to mail documents to the CHA in place of visiting the offices.

-Staff members will be available to respond to emails and telephone calls, in addition to limited office hours.
+Staff members will be available to respond to emails and telephone calls.

 Public Housing resident work order responses will be limited to emergency/necessary situations.